Star Wars Universe Roleplaying Game

 What happens when I drop to 0 HP?

-You fall Unconscious and begin rolling Death Saving Throws each turn.
-Three successes stabilize you, three failures result in death.
-Taking damage while unconscious may cause failed saves.
+You fall Unconscious and begin rolling Death Saving Throws at the start of your turns.
+Three successes stabilize you at 0 HP, three failures result in death, and taking damage while Unconscious can cause additional failed saves.

 Back to Rules Overview